Senthoorapandi

-Senthoorapandi is a 1993 Indian Tamil-language romantic action film directed by S. A. Chandrasekhar.
-The film stars Vijayakanth and Vijay in the lead roles.
+Senthoorapandi is a 1993 Indian Tamil-language romantic action film directed by S. A. Chandrasekharan.
+The film stars Vijay and Yuvarani in the lead roles with Vijayakanth as the titular character.
 It revolves around Vijay (Vijay) who falls in love with Meena.
 Meena's brother opposes their marriage due to rivalry between both the families, whereas Vijay's brother Senthoorapandi (Vijayakanth) returns from jail to help him to win his love.

 The film was released on 10 December 1993, and performed well commercially.

 Plot

 Vijay returns to his village after his studies, much to the happiness of his parents.
 He falls in love with Meena, the sister of local bigwig Ponnambalam.
 He opposes their love because Vijay belongs to a lower caste, and tries to kill the entire family.
 But Vijay's brother Senthoorappandi, who is just released from prison, shows up on time and saves them.

 Through a flashback, we learn that Senthoorappandi and Marikozhundhu were in love and that was opposed by her family.
 But Senthoorappandi overpowers the opposition and marries her.
 Enraged, her uncle kills her.
 In retaliation, Senthoorappandi kills the uncle and goes to prison.

 Now that Senthoorappandi is out of prison, he tries to convince Ponnambalam to get his sister married to Vijay, but Ponnambalam insults Senthoorappandi and rejects the proposal.
-So Meena decides to marry Vijay against her brother's wishes.
+Meena decides to marry Vijay against her brother's wishes.
 In an attempt to stop the wedding, Ponnambalam kills Vijay/Senthoorappandi's father.

 Senthoorappandi proceeds with the wedding of his brother despite the killing of his father.
 Ponnambalam tries to stop the wedding, but Senthoorappandi fights him and kills him and goes to jail again, happy that Vijay and Meena are united.